nilostolte/SVGPathParser/README.md

     <img src="https://github.com/nilostolte/SVGPathParser/blob/main/src/ellipses/ellipse46.svg" width="500">
 </p>

 The ellipse is probably one of the most particular path commands in SVG and this example was required to test "A" or "a" commands in the parser to be used to draw rotated ellipses.
-On the other hand, rotated SVG ellipses are easier to be generated by on the fly by _ad hoc_ functions in JavaScript.
+On the other hand, rotated SVG ellipses are easier to be generated on the fly by using _ad hoc_ functions in JavaScript.
 An experienced JavaScript programmer could produce the same paths on the fly and then use inspect to copy the SVG paths generated.
-The purpose of this example is to demonstrate an alternative way to generate rotated static SVG ellipses without the need of programming using an initial trivial ellipse centered at the origin defined in absolute coordinates aligned with both axes, and to use transformation matrices to rotate it and to translate it elsewhere.
+The purpose of this example is to demonstrate an alternative way to generate rotated static SVG ellipses without the need of programming using an initial trivial ellipse centered at the origin defined in absolute coordinates aligned with both axes, and to use transformation matrices to rotate it and to translate it to the desired point.

 The [ellipses](https://github.com/nilostolte/SVGPathParser/blob/main/src/ellipses) directory within this repository include two simpler examples and a more complex one containing both examples in the same svg file (the image above is a rendering of the file mentioned here that shows both examples side by side).